-S R Peterson Chief Executive Officer, NZ Branch
+P Morschel Chairman S R Peterson

+Chief Executive Officer, NZ Branch

-Report to the Directors of Australia and New Zealand Banking Group Limited - New Zealand Branch
+Independent Review Report to the Directors of Australia and New Zealand Banking Group Limited - New Zealand Branch

-We have audited the financial statements on pages 8 to 114 prepared and disclosed in accordance with Clause 22 of the Registered Bank Disclosure Statement (Full and Half-Year - Overseas Incorporated Registered Banks) Order 2008 (the 'Order') and the supplementary information prescribed in Schedules 4, 6 to 8 and Clauses 19 and 20 of Schedule 3 of the Order and reviewed the supplemental information in respect of Schedule 5.
-The financial statements, and supplementary information, provide information about the past financial performance and cash flows of Australia and New Zealand Banking Group Limited - New Zealand Branch (the 'NZ Branch') and its related entities (the 'NZ Banking Group') and their financial position as at 30 September 2009.
-This information is stated in accordance with the accounting policies set out on pages 12 to 26.
+We have reviewed the interim financial statements on pages 8 to 114 prepared and disclosed in accordance with Clause 23 of the Registered Bank Disclosure Statement (Full and Half-Year - Overseas Incorporated Registered Banks) Order 2008 (the 'Order') and the supplementary information prescribed in Schedules 3 to 8.
+The interim financial statements, and supplementary information, provide information about the past financial performance and cash flows of Australia and New Zealand Banking Group Limited - New Zealand Branch and its related entities (the NZ Banking Group') and their financial position as at 31 March 2010.
+This information is stated in accordance with the accounting policies set out on page 13 to 26.